James has 26 continuous years' experience in legal practice.

 James regularly assists clients with restructuring commercial arrangements, advising on debt forbearances, appointing receivers, enforcing securities, recovering debts, clawing back dissipated assets, advising in relation to voluntary administrations and deeds of company arrangements, defending or requisitioning board spills, handling shareholder disputes, conducting investigations, bringing or defending actions by liquidators, receivers, trustees in bankruptcy, or acting in other commercial litigation.

-James has been recognised by his peers as one of the Best Lawyers in Australia (2016) for the areas of Commercial law, Corporate law and Corporate/Governance practice.
-He also received recognition in the 2014 and 2015 editions of Best Lawyers for Commercial and Corporate law.
+James has been recognised by his peers as one of the Best Lawyers in Australia for the areas of Commercial law and Corporate law (2014 – 2017) and Corporate/Governance practice (2016 - 2017).

 Recent experience includes:

 - Representing the Octaviar Limited special purpose liquidator, David Kerr of RSM Bird Cameron in seeking to set aside a company charge and pursuing a A$35m preference action against Fortress Credit Corporation Australia II Pty Ltd in the Supreme Court of Queensland.